Let's have a look at some of the important, general facts about India:

 - India lies entirely in the northern and eastern hemispheres.

-- India witnesses Tropical Monsoon type climatic conditions.
+- India witnesses tropical monsoon type climatic conditions.

-- In case of plant diversity, India holds the tenth position in the world and the fourth place in Asia.
+- In case of plant diversity, India holds the tenth position in the world and the fourth in Asia.

 - India's variety of fauna crosses almost 91,000 species.
 Ganga is the longest river in India.

 - Wular Lake is the largest fresh water lake in India.
-The Telephone Country Code of India is +91.

-Things to know about the History of India
+Facts about the Economy of India

 - The Bombay stock exchange is one of the biggest in the world.
 It includes more than 5000 companies.